 The filter defines which products a visitor will see when they interact with a department or category node.
 Products are included or excluded based on their available custom attributes and values.
 A filter can be restricted further with additional exclude and include rules.

-The settings section is used to add additional search keywords and to enable product image and sort order override.
+The settings section is used to add additional search keywords, change the node visibility, and to enable product image and sort order overrides.
 For departments there are also settings for sub-categories.
 The name of the category node or department is automatically added as a SEO item.
 The keywords are used to push the products of the category in a search result if the search includes any set keywords.

 Any updates to the name or place of the department or category will automatically update the primary path.
 All paths must be unique and point to a single node.
 The primary path can be overridden by using the locking function that is seen as a padlock when hovering over a path in the interface.